I’ve got the winter blues. Do you?

 We try to keep a consistent sleeping schedule by going to bed between 9:30 and 11 PM.
 Our alarm goes off at 8 AM (one of our joys of working from home).

 Comedies and Music

 Watch your favorite funny sitcoms or make some popcorn and enjoy a funny movie.

-The other thing that works well is to listen to Bob Marley while imagining myself playing on a beach in the Caribbean.
+The other thing that works well is to listen to music by Bob Marley while imagining myself playing on a beach in the Caribbean.